 How to Change Your Chromecast to a New Wi-Fi Network

 Various casting devices allow you to stream media files from mobile phones and tablets to your TV or PC, but Google Chromecast is one of the most portable devices amongst them.
-You can take it everywhere, but there’s a small catch—it can remember only one Wi-Fi network at a time.
+You can take it everywhere, but there’s a small catch—it can only remember one Wi-Fi network at a time.

 Two Primary Reasons to Change Wi-Fi Networks